Tanz0rz/haxe-fmod/extension/functions.md

 ## file_open
 <!-- file_open -->
 Cannot be bound.
 FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
-StudioSystem.loadBankFile, loadBankMemory, CoreSound.create, and CoreSound.fromPcm are the loading paths.
+StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## file_close
 <!-- file_close -->
 Cannot be bound.
 FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
-StudioSystem.loadBankFile, loadBankMemory, CoreSound.create, and CoreSound.fromPcm are the loading paths.
+StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## file_read
 <!-- file_read -->
 Cannot be bound.
 FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
-StudioSystem.loadBankFile, loadBankMemory, CoreSound.create, and CoreSound.fromPcm are the loading paths.
+StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## file_seek
 <!-- file_seek -->
 Cannot be bound.
 FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
-StudioSystem.loadBankFile, loadBankMemory, CoreSound.create, and CoreSound.fromPcm are the loading paths.
+StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## setvalue
 <!-- setValue -->